nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 2. Streaming Data Processing

-In cases where the data comes from a stream (such as a file stream or network connection) and you want to continue processing while the stream is open and accessible. (https://discuss.kotlinlang.org/t/why-i-cant-apply-value-inside-while-loop/7762)
+In cases where the data comes from a stream (such as a file stream or network connection) and you want to continue processing while the stream is open and accessible.
+[Kotlin Discussions](https://discuss.kotlinlang.org/t/why-i-cant-apply-value-inside-while-loop/7762)

 ```kotlin
 val buffer = ByteArray(8192)